 During stressful times, we’re much more likely to reach for that extra glass of wine or, ah what the hell, that double scotch.
 Now combine holiday stress with a full social calendar of holiday parties, and you’re looking at a pretty precarious situation for anyone who seeks to escape with booze.

-As far as food and drink to avoid before sex, booze is pretty high on the list: But whether you’re going to bed buzzed with a hook-up or with your S.O., it’s much more likely to be an exercise in frustration, as getting dehydrated on sugary cocktails makes lubrication more difficult, and with it, the chance of reaching orgasm.
+As far as food and drinks to avoid before sex are concerned, booze is pretty high on the list: But whether you’re going to bed buzzed with a hook-up or with your S.O., it’s much more likely to be an exercise in frustration, as getting dehydrated on sugary cocktails makes lubrication more difficult, and with it, the chance of reaching orgasm.
 For fellas, all that alcohol can result in some difficulty in getting an erection, or at least getting one they’d be willing to share.

 And speaking of holiday excess…